htcondor/htcondor/docs/admin-manual/singularity-support.rst

 ``SINGULARITY_RUN_TEST_BEFORE_JOB``, which defaults to true.

+If an administrator wants to pass additional arguments to the singularity exec command, several HTCondor parameters exist to do this - see the *condor_starter* configuration parameters that begin with the prefix SINGULARITY in defined in section :ref:`admin-manual/configuration-macros:condor_starter configuration file entries`.
-If an administrator wants to pass additional arguments to the singularity exec command that HTCondor does not currently support, the parameter ``SINGULARITY_EXTRA_ARGUMENTS`` allows arbitraty additional parameters to be passed to the singularity exec command.
+There you will find parameters to customize things such as the use of PID namespaces, cache directory, and several other options.
+However, should an administrator need to customize Singularity behavior that HTCondor does not currently support, the parameter ``SINGULARITY_EXTRA_ARGUMENTS`` allows arbitrary additional parameters to be passed to the singularity exec command.
 Note that this can be a classad expression, evaluated in the context of the job ad and the machine, so the admin could set different options for different